-- Read the college prospectus carefully: note the questions you want answered.
+- Read the College prospectus carefully: note the questions you want to be answered.

-- Visit the college/s and Sixth Forms if possible and attend their Open Evenings if possible.
+- Visit Colleges and Sixth Forms and attend their Open Evenings if possible.

 - Be realistic about your choices based on predicted GCSE results.

-- Talk to tutors and students to get a balanced view.
+- Talk to tutors and pupils to get a balanced view.

 - It is advisable to put in applications during the Autumn Term, allowing time to concentrate on your GCSE work.

 Most Sixth Forms or Colleges will expect a certain number of good GCSEs before taking A levels; usually five to six GCSEs at grades 9-4.
-This indicates that students can cope with a higher level of study.
+This indicates that pupils can cope with a higher level of study.
 Some subjects such as English, Maths and Science will require you to have a minimum of a grade 5 and above.
-A levels are now a two year academic study programme.
-Students can select up to four subjects to study (a minimum of three).
-It is important that you fully research the content of A levels subjects, especially ones you have not studied before.
-A levels are a lot harder and more demanding than GCSEs so it is important that you chose subjects that you enjoy and are good at.
+A-Levels are now a two-year academic study programme.
+Pupils can select up to four subjects to study (a minimum of three).
+It is important that you fully research the content of A-Level subjects, especially ones you have not studied before.
+A-Levels are a lot harder and more demanding than GCSEs so it is important that you choose subjects that you enjoy and are good at.
 Try to attend the college open evenings and find out about the subjects/courses, this can help give you a clearer picture of what is required.

-The most popular Colleges and Sixth Forms that previous Risedale students have gone to study A levels are Queen Elizabeth Sixth Form or QE as it is known, Richmond Sixth Form and Wensleydale Sixth Form.
-It is recommended that Year 11 students attend the bridging week (usually held in June after the GCSEs).
-This will give students an opportunity to experience lessons in the subjects they have chosen to study at A level and support their decision on their choices.
+The most popular Colleges and Sixth Forms that previous Risedale pupils have gone to study A levels are Queen Elizabeth Sixth Form or QE as it is known, or Richmond Sixth Form.
+It is recommended that Year 11 pupils attend the bridging week (usually held in June after the GCSEs).
+This will allow pupils to experience lessons in the subjects they have chosen to study at A level and support their decision on their choices.
 Any amendments can then be organised before the September start.

 Subjects can include mechanics, engineering, hairdressing, beauty therapy, construction and ICT.
-These courses are non-examination and assessed by coursework and perhaps work placement.
-Courses are offered at Darlington College, Askham Bryan College, Harrogate College and York College.
-Please check individual college website or prospectus for courses and entry level requirements.
+These courses are more practical based and assessed by a percentage of coursework and an exam, and may include a work placement.
+Courses are offered at Darlington College, Askham Bryan College, Harrogate College, and York College.
+Please check the particular College website and prospectus for courses and entry-level requirements.

-- Some GCSEs at grades 2-3 or a pass at introductory level usually needed for entry.
+- Some GCSEs at grades 2-3 or a pass at an introductory level are usually needed for entry.